 All direct service personnel are trained on, or demonstrate competency in:

-identifying support networks of family, friends, and community resources;
+identifying informal support networks;

 screening topics relevant to the identified service population;

+understanding common scams or other techniques used to manipulate or take advantage of job seekers;

+accessing appropriate training and development programs;

+using the most up-to-date job search engines, hiring platforms, and networking sites;

+teaching critical thinking and problem-solving techniques;

-adult learning principles and the diversity of workforce development approaches;
+understanding adult learning principles and styles and the diversity of workforce development approaches;

-working with youth to explore career opportunities, when applicable; and
+understanding local or state asset limitation regulations and their implications for continued receipt of public assistance;

+working with diverse populations and/or individuals with unique service needs; and

-common barriers to employment.
+identifying common barriers to employment.

-,
+Examples: Regarding element (i), diverse populations with unique service needs can include: veterans; individuals experiencing homelessness; parents; youth; older adults; immigrants, refugees, and migrant or seasonal workers; individuals involved in the justice system; individuals receiving government assistance or other benefits; and individuals with other special needs or circumstances.

 WDS 2.03: Personnel

 Direct service personnel who provide financial asset-building services are trained on, or demonstrate competency in:

-counseling individuals on any local or state asset limitation regulations and their implications for continued receipt of public assistance;

 identifying local programs that provide assistance and incentives for financial asset building; and

-overcoming obstacles to asset building for immigrants, refugees, and migrant or seasonal workers, including predatory lending.
+understanding common obstacles to asset building experienced by persons served.

 NA The organization does not provide financial asset-building services.

-Examples: Obstacles to asset building for mmigrants, refugees, and migrant or seasonal workers can include a lack of appropriate documentation or identificationdifficulty understanding local banking, mortgage, and business systems; and prejudice among employers, local businesses, and citizens.

 WDS 2.04: Personnel

-The organization minimizes the number of workers assigned to job seekers over the course of their contact with the organization by:
+The organization minimizes the number of workers assigned to individuals over the course of their contact with the organization by:

 assigning a worker at intake or early in the contact; and